taaabs/taaabs/README.md

 ## Browser extension

-Our extension is completely free and open-source.
-The built-in AI assistant parses generic articles and various popular sites:
+Our extension is 100% free and open-source.
+Get AI assitance in your favorite chatbot with

 - youtube videos with transcripts,
 - reddit posts,